One day I died and went straight to Heaven where I was met by St Peter at the Gates.

 I smiled and moved forwards a few feet; but he blocked my way yet again.

-“You’ll have to get changed first.” he said, “Go behind that curtain, take off all your earthly clothes, and put this white gown on … we all wear them here!”
+“You’ll have to get changed first.” he said, “Go behind that curtain and put this white gown on … we all wear them here!”

-“That’s right,” he replied, “it is exactly the same gown.
-As I said, we all wear them here.
-Just don’t stand too close to a hot radiator, and watch out when you sit on a cold park bench!” then he chuckled very loudly once again.
-"These gowns can be very airy when playing football!" he smiled.
+“That’s right …” he replied, “it is exactly the same gown.
+As I said, we all wear them here … just don’t stand too close to a hot radiator, and watch out when you sit on a cold park bench!
+It's either that, or you can wear it back to front, if you like!” then he chuckled very loudly once again.

 He saw my hesitation and then continued in a much gentler voice with as serious a face as he could muster.

 “We like people to be helpful to each other here in Heaven; it’s not a selfish place you know.
 When you wear this gown, go around and find someone who is very handy with a thread and needle and ask them to sew it up at the back.
 That’s what everybody does.
 Help each other.

 “In time, you’ll learn to sew and then you too will be able to help newcomers.

 “Also, this gown will teach you humility.
 You’ll be able to swallow your pride and ask others for help.
 You’ve always been a bit proud and a little independent … Now’s the time to learn how to rely on other people and to accept their offer of help.
 Oh … and be grateful too when they help you.
 Don’t forget to say: Thank you!”

 “I will … I will …” I replied timidly.

 “Remember” he said, “this gown open at the back will teach you to help one another, will give you humility, make you accept people’s offer of help, and remind you to say Thank you!
 You’ll also learn how to sew, and of course how not to stand too close to a hot radiator!”